peterjc/thapbi-pict/database/README.rst

   file ``Nothophytophthora_ITS1_curated.fasta``.
 Again, most have been extended with the assumed 32bp leader.

+- Curated other Peronosporales ITS1 sequences including *Peronosclerospora* from file ``Peronosporales_ITS1_curated.fasta``, currently imported only to genus.
+Most have been extended with the assumed 32bp leader, or in some cases the final dozen bases.

 - NCBI Peronosporales (including *Phytophthora*) or Pythiales at genus level, in two files extracted from tens of thousands of candidate sequences in file ``Oomycota_ITS1_search.fasta`` (not under version control) downloaded from